thruthesky/sonub-2016-12-29/README.md

     - [ ] JOB - don't let user input city, province. let them select to reduce human error on input.
     - [ ] JOB - don't let user input input Work experience, let them select.
     - [] JOB - permission on deleting photos on firebase storage.
-    - [] JOB - firebase storage image cache double check.
+    - [] JOB - @see "fileupload" firebase storage image cache double check.

     - [ ] @later Need to improve Xbase login password for security.
     - [ ] @later Philgo Logout and Xbase auto logout.
 At this time, when a user logs out in philgo, the user does not log out in xbase.